Looking for the very best day trips from Tbilisi, Georgia? Then this guide is for you!

 Organised tours from Tbilisi to Borjomi

-This is the most logistically complex day trip mentioned here, so I completely understand if an organised tour from Tbilisi is more to your liking.
+This is the most logistically complex day trip mentioned here, so it may be wise to join an organised excursion from Tbilisi, especially if it’s your first visit to Georgia and you’re not familiar with public transportation.
 Over the space of 12 hours, this full-day tour covers Vardzia, Rabati and Borjomi Park.
 It’s fast-paced, but worth it if you want to tick everything off in one day.

 Further afield: Alternative day trips from Tbilisi